muratk3n/thirdwave/en/README.md

 ---

-Both runners probably need to have the said software for the 'snooping' to work, but still..
+Both runners probably need to have the same said software for the 'snooping' to work, but still..

 ---